hossam9866/About-Us-Silkbooth/README.md

 # Please Replace

-1- Replace "/</!--but flip book blugin code here-->" in html file with the plugin code (flip book plugin).
+1- Replace "<! --but flip book blugin code here-->" in html file with the plugin code (flip book plugin).

 2- But the 7 images in images folder in magento host, and replace their url in html file: